viscat/docker-development-demo/README.md

 ### Check remote ip address

-Open `develop` file and check `XDEBUG_HOST` variable setting.
-This envvar should contain the ip address of your host.
-The command to get it works for my laptop, but I'm not sure it work on every linux.
-There is also a OSX variant.
-Depending on how your computer is connected to the network (Ethernet or WiFi) it could differ.
+If you are using Docker for Mac, it should be all ok, but if you use Linux or Windows, open `develop` file and check `XDEBUG_HOST` variable setting.
+This environment variable should contain the ip address of your host.
+There's a command to get it automatically for Linux that works for my laptop.

 ### Configure it with PHPStorm